petar-m/executables/ReadMe.md

 A few interfaces for implementing a variation of the Command design pattern.
 The Executables serve as entry point for the domain/object model.
 Tipically they will depend on repositories, services, etc. and will orchestrate the domain logic (use cases).
+Interceptors allow actions to be executed before and after Executable.
+Interceptors may be common for all Executables or targeting specific ones.

 ### Why IExecutable, IExecutableVoid?